 Of important note, Aquilla is also a city of artists.
 Aquilla has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Aquilla’s character.

-Overall, Aquilla’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Aquilla’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Aquilla doesn't have a public transportation system that people use for their commute.
+Aquilla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Aquilla is quite a bit lower than the national average among all cities of 21.84%: just 10.00% of people here over 25 have a bachelor's degree or an advanced degree.